mikedhart/Randomise/README.md

 =============================================================
 jquery-randomise is a JQuery plugin designed to fill forms with random, relevant information.
 For example:

-*Text inputs for names will populate with a random name *Text inputs for emaill addresses will populate with a random email address *Text inputs for addresses will populate with a random address *And so on.
-Here is the full list of supported randomisations ..*First name
++Text inputs for names will populate with a random name +Text inputs for emaill addresses will populate with a random email address +Text inputs for addresses will populate with a random address +And so on.
+Here is the full list of supported randomisations ··*First name
-..*Last name
+··*FLast name
-..*Full name
+··*FFull name
-..*Street
+··*FStreet
-..*City
+··*FCity
-..*Town
+··*FTown
-..*Post code
+··*FPost code
-..*Zip code
+··*FZip code
-..*Date
+··*FDate
-*Anything else will be filled with a random string or number *Currently supported input types
++Anything else will be filled with a random string or number +Currently supported input types
-..*Select
+··*FSelect
-..*Textarea
+··*FTextarea
-..*Input type="text"
+··*FInput type="text"
-..*Input type="email"
+··*FInput type="email"
-..*Input type="number"
+··*FInput type="number"

 ##Installation